-This two-course series introduces the concepts of molecular biology, physiology, immunology, and anatomy.
-The physiology of each organ system is followed by the pathophysiology so that the student is aware of normal and abnormal conditions.
+Two-course introduction to the concepts of molecular biology, physiology, immunology, and anatomy.
+The physiology of each organ system is followed by the pathophysiology, so that students are aware of normal and abnormal conditions.
 Prereq for PHRD 309: PHRD 308.
 Offered: Fall (308); Spring (309).